TEDxWoking 2022 will take place on Thursday 10 November.

-Applicants must be available on the announced date, between 12 noon and 5pm, for the recording of the event.
+Applicants must be available on this date, between 12 noon and 5pm, to deliver their talk to the live audience and live-streaming audience, and the recording of the event for TED.

 If applicants are unable to commit to all three dates – audition, rehearsal and event – then they should not apply for TEDxWoking.

-Applicants must apply via the TEDxWoking Speaker Application e-form with a brief synopsis of their proposed talk idea (c.100 words), biography (c.40 words) and self-portrait photo (high resolution jpg) by the deadline.
+Applicants must apply via the TEDxWoking Speaker Application e-form with a brief synopsis of their proposed talk idea (c.100 words), biography (c.40 words) and self-portrait photo (high resolution jpg) by the deadline of 5pm on Monday 6 June 2022.

-The TEDxWoking steering group will review the applications and shortlist up to 12, by applying the criteria stated below.
+The TEDxWoking steering group will review the applications and longlist up to 12, by applying the criteria stated below.

 The specific selection and evaluation criteria used by the steering group for accepting or rejecting speakers for TEDxWoking, are as follows (in no particular order):